 You may take an "Introductory Flight" without proof of citizenship, but the Transportation Security Aministration (TSA) requires your instructor to verify your United States citizenship before you can receive flight training “which can count toward your license.”
 (How do you do that?
 Give a guy an introductory lesson, and assure that he doesn't learn anything?)
-To meet the requirement, we need to retain a copy of your birth certificate, along with your drivers license, (or some other government-issued ID), or your Passport alone can serve as your proof of citizenship.
+To meet the requirement, we need to retain a copy of your birth certificate, along with your drivers license, (or some other government-issued ID).
+A copy of your Passport alone can serve as your proof of citizenship.
 That’s really all you need to start.

-Your instructor will probably sell you a log book for about $10, where record of your official flight time is recorded.
+Your instructor will probably sell you a log book for about $10, where your official flight time is recorded.
 Certain elements of flight training and knowledge instruction have to be recorded (logged and signed by your instructor) before you fly solo, others before going on solo cross-country flights, and special review in preparation for your final Practical Test.

 You are required to take a LOCALLY ADMINISTERED KNOWLEDGE TEST pertaining to the operation and performance of the airplane you are using, as well as the Airport environment in which you are flying.
 Certain aeronautical and emergency information is included in this exam.

 For most aircraft (except Light Sport Aircraft and gliders), YOU MUST have a THIRD CLASS MEDICAL CERTIFICATE BEFORE you solo.
-This is obtained from certain doctors called Aviation Medical Examiners.
+This is obtained from certain doctors called Aviation Medical Examiners (AME).
 A list of those nearest to your area may be found on the Internet.
 If you have already had a Third Class Medical certificate, which has not been expired too long, you might be eligible for BasicMed certification from your local doctor.

-After a few local solo flights under your instructor's supervision, you will be flying a lot of the time without your instructor.
+After a few local solo flights under your instructor's supervision, you will be flying much more of the time without your instructor.
 This gives your the opportunity to build your skill, confidence, and knowledge of your home area.
 When appropriate, you will still be flying with your instructor to master more advanced techniques, precision, and preparation for Cross-Country flights.

 Get plenty of solo time and use it for meaningful practice.
-That will reduce the amount of Dual Instruction you need to meet the standards for a Pilot’s License.
-HAPPY FLYING!
+That will reduce the amount of Dual Instruction you need, saving you money, in meeting the standards for a Pilot’s License.